vdavid/mcp-server-tauri/docs/index.md

 ## What Is This?

 **MCP Server for [Tauri](https://tauri.app)** bridges AI assistants with your Tauri development environment via the Model Context Protocol.
-Control your entire dev workflow through natural language - run commands, edit configs, test UI, and debug issues.
+Control your entire dev workflow through natural language - test UI, debug issues, monitor IPC calls, and inspect your app's state.

 ## Quick Start